Cannibal-Turtle/discord-webhook/README.md

 ```
 pip install --upgrade git+https://github.com/Cannibal-Turtle/rss-feed.git@main
 ```
-Your rss-feed repo needs a 'pyproject.toml` at its root, for example
+Your rss-feed repo needs a `pyproject.toml` at its root, for example

 ```toml
 [build-system]